zkorum/legal/README.md

 - Current notifications are:
     - someone created an opinion to your conversation
     - someone agreed/disagreed to your opinion
+    - someone replied to your opinion
+    - someone upvoted your reply
-    - your moderation report was received (will not make it for first release)
+    - your moderation report was received / processed (will not make it for first release)
     - someone clapped your conversation (will not make it for first release)
-    - someone replied to your opinion (will not make it for first release)
-    - someone upvoted your reply (will not make it for first release)
 - Notifications cannot be deleted, but the user can opt out from them (either mobile push notification, web push notification or in-app notification).

 #### Reports